ndrakos/blog/_posts/2020-12-17-A_Closer_Look_At_BetaPart_II.md

 ## 4) SFR assignment in FSPS

-The SFR not explicitly set in FSPS, but I use it (along with the age of the stellar population) to calculate the e-folding time, as described </a href="https://ndrakos.github.io/blog/mocks/SED_Methods_Part_II/">here</a>.
+The SFR not explicitly set in FSPS, but I use it (along with the age of the stellar population) to calculate the e-folding time, as described <a href="https://ndrakos.github.io/blog/mocks/SED_Methods_Part_II/">here</a>.

 I went through the calculation, and could not find any problems.